stem-piano/stem-piano-g-main/documentation/component_manual.md

 In this directory are the files needed for PCB fabrication and a list of all components for the board.

+If planning to use passive pedals, solder into place R23, R25, and R28.
+If pedals control the voltage and meet the HPS interface specification, then do not install the resistors.
+Most pedals are passive and require the resistors.
+In the future a jumper will be provided so can support passive or active pedals without needing to change resistors (https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues/52).

 The Teensy 4.1 processor removably connects to the IPS PCB.

 ### Six Channel Analog (SCA) PCB